rustfs/docs.rustfs.com/docs/developer/sdk/rust.md

 ---
-title: "RustFS Rust SDK Usage Guide"
+title: "Rust SDK Guide"
 description: "Operating RustFS instances through Rust SDK, including creation and deletion of buckets and objects."
 ---

-# RustFS Rust SDK
+# Rust SDK

-Since RustFS is a fully S3-compatible object storage system, you can build a Rust SDK suitable for RustFS by wrapping the S3 Rust SDK.
+RustFS is fully S3-compatible.
+You can use the official AWS SDK for Rust.
 Through the SDK, you can operate RustFS, including creation and deletion of buckets/objects, file upload and download, etc.

 ## Prerequisites

-- An available RustFS instance (refer to [Installation Guide](../../installation/index.md) for installation).
+- An available RustFS instance (refer to [Installation Guide](../../installation/index.md)).
-- Access keys (refer to [Access Key Management](../../administration/iam/access-token.md) for creation).
+- Access keys (refer to [Access Key Management](../../administration/iam/access-token.md)).

-## RustFS Rust SDK Construction
+## Initializing the Client

-Construct `region`, `access_key_id`, `secret_access_key`, and `endpoint_url` into a Config data structure, and read corresponding information from environment variables:
+Create a configuration struct and load credentials from environment variables:

 ```rust
 pub struct Config {